-The Faculty of Social Sciences at the University of Akureyri offers a three year study leading to a B.A. degree in Social Studies.
+The Faculty of Social Sciences at the University of Akureyri offers a three year study leading to a B.A. degree in social studies.

 Structure of Studies

-Social Studies students acquire a sound foundation in the methodology of the social sciences.
+Social studies students acquire a sound foundation in the methodology of the social sciences.
 In addition to formal courses, they receive considerable training in organizing research projects and the presentation of research results for the public and scholars.
 They also work on independent research projects and can participate in field research and job training domestically and abroad.
-At the same time a few students every year have the opportunity to work on a salaried basis as assistants in research of the teaching staff of the faculty.
+At the same time a few students every year have the opportunity to work on a salaried basis as assistants on research of the teaching staff of the faculty.

 Study evaluation consists of continuous appraisal that makes it possible for students to keep abreast of their performance constantly throughout the semester.
 The study concludes with the writing of a B.A. degree thesis in which students apply their theoretical, methodological and material knowledge to a specific project.
 The topic of the B.A. thesis is selected in consultation with permanent teachers of the faculty.